derto42/FlowBuddy/README.md

 4. Save and load the application state:
    - GraphicFlow saves your window position and group/shortcut configuration so that it's consistent across different sessions.

-5. Drag and move the application window using the mouse.

 ## Getting Started

 To get started with GraphicFlow, simply run the provided Python script.
 You will need Python 3 and the PyQt5 package installed.